dbcook/anycubic-sla-printers/README.md

   * Exposure time and initial exposure time.
 It's not clear if this overrides the layer height in the print profile.
   * Expansion correction XYZ, default [1,1,1]
+    * This is the right place to do the shrinkage correction; materials vary

 * The printer Settings Notes has keywords like
 ```